-Generic Name: Abacavir Tablets (a BAK a vir)
+Generic Name: Abacavir Tablets (a BAK a veer)

 Brand Name: Ziagen

 - Unsafe and sometimes deadly allergic effects with organ failure may happen with Ziagen (abacavir tablets).
-Tell your doctor about any fever, rash, feeling tired, upset stomach, throwing up, loose stools, belly pain, flu-like signs, sore throat, cough, or trouble breathing.
+Tell your doctor about any fever, rash, feeling tired, upset stomach, throwing up, diarrhea, stomach pain, flu-like signs, sore throat, cough, or trouble breathing.
 Do not restart Ziagen (abacavir tablets) if you have had an allergic reaction.

 - The chance of allergic effects is raised in people who have a certain gene called HLA-B*5701.
 Do not take Ziagen (abacavir tablets) if you have the HLA-B*5701 gene.
 Your doctor will check you for this gene before you start Ziagen (abacavir tablets).
 Talk with your doctor.

 - It is used to treat HIV infection.

 What do I need to tell my doctor BEFORE I take Ziagen?

 - If you have an allergy to abacavir or any other part of Ziagen (abacavir tablets).

 - If you are allergic to Ziagen (abacavir tablets); any part of Ziagen (abacavir tablets); or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.